-CubeSats are a type of low-cost, standardized nanospacecraft that consists of one or more units (Us).
-A 1U is a cube 10 cm^3 on a side and approximately 1 kg [10].
-These small spacecraft are typically launched as secondary payloads.
-They have enabled the university community to design, build, and launch spacecraft using primarily COTS components.
-More recently, the worldwide community has adopted the CubeSat standard as a means of performing novel scientific, surveillance, and technology demonstration missions at significantly reduced cost and with short development timelines.
+CubeSats are type of low-cost, standardized nanosatellite (where a 1U is a cube 10 cm^3 on a side and approximately 1 kg) [?].
+These small satellites are typically launched as secondary payloads.
+They have enabled the university community to design, build, and launch satellites using primarily off-the-shelf components.
+More recently, the worldwide community has adopted the CubeSat standard as a means